exonum/exonum-doc/src/glossary.md

 - [Private APIs](#private-api) allow configuring the service locally.

-External entities such as [light clients](#light-client) can access endpoints via REST API.
-The configuration for REST API is specified in the service.
+External entities such as [light clients](#light-client) can access endpoints via REST API and WebSockets.
+The configuration for REST API and WebSockets is specified in the service.

 ## Stored Datatype